A basic explanation of your bill is available to download here:

 A General Rate Case (GRC) reviews ALL of DOWC's income and expense categories necessary to operate a district, as well as historical water use, and seeks to set new rates (either higher or lower) based on the current expenses and trends.
 GRCs are submitted to the CPUC at a minimum of every three years.
 The utility does have the option of filing a GRC every year, if needed.
 In the GRC process, the CPUC sets rates to cover the costs of providing water and allow the utility to earn a reasonable return on its investment in the water system.
 Major costs to operate a water system include purchased electric power, purchased water, treatment costs, groundwater pumping costs, transportation, and labor.

 The rate-case process is as follows:

-- The CPUC may hold a formal hearing, which is similar to a court proceeding, presided over by an Administrative Law Judge (ALJ).
+The CPUC may, on rare occasion, hold a formal hearing, which is similar to a court proceeding, presided over by an Administrative Law Judge (ALJ).
 Then the ALJ issues a Proposed Decision.

 9. Is the ROR percentage guaranteed to Del Oro?

 No!
 If actual expenses exceed what was estimated and approved by the CPUC, then DOWC’s actual ROR declines or disappears.
 The CPUC defines the maximum ROR that DOWC may make.

 While it is true that some excess expenses may be recovered with a surcharge, this is not true for ALL excess expenses.
 Basically, only those excess expenses over which DOWC has no control (like the price of fuel) can be reimbursed.
 Everything else reduces DOWC’s rate of return.

 The net income of the districts is most often reinvested in the districts in the form of capital (infrastructure) improvements.
 It is also used to cover budget shortfalls, as described above.